-Judge blocks disputed Keystone XL pipeline in setback for Trump’s energy agenda
+Federal judge blocks Keystone Pipeline XL in major blow to Trump administration, citing disregard of climate issues

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

-The administration is appealing many of the rulings and may appeal Thursday’s decision as well.
-No immediate comment came from the administration after the pipeline order.
-TransCanada, the Calgary-based group behind the project, did not respond to request for comment early Friday morning.

-The Keystone XL pipeline permit decision was largely in the hands of the State Department, by virtue of its authority to issue “presidential permits” for cross-border infrastructure projects.
+The decade-long saga over the Keystone XL pipeline has had more detours than the project’s nearly 1,200-mile proposed path from Hardisty, Alberta, to Steele City, Nebraska.
+Envisioned in 2008 as a way to connect Canada’s oil sands fields with Gulf Coast refineries, the controversial project has died and been resurrected time and again.

+Native American tribes and Oklahoma oil magnates have weighed in.
+Opponents chained themselves to a truck carrying pipe and got arrested.
+Residents from Nebraska to South Dakota to Texas have wrangled with the company behind the project over land rights.
+Conservationists raised concerns about potential effects on wildlife.

-The massive project remains one of the most controversial infrastructure proposals in modern American history.
+Even now, the massive project remains one of the most controversial infrastructure proposals in modern American history.

-It’s intended to be an extension of TransCanada’s existing Keystone Pipeline, which was completed in 2013.
-Keystone XL would transport up to 830,000 barrels of crude oil per day from Alberta, Canada and Montana to Oklahoma and the Gulf Coast.
-In the U.S., the pipeline would stretch 875 miles through Montana, South Dakota and Nebraska, with the rest continuing into Canada.
+The Keystone XL (the initials stand for “export limited”), which aims to extend TransCanada’s existing Keystone pipeline, would transport up to 830,000 barrels of crude oil per day through a 36-inch pipe from Alberta, Canada, and Montana to Oklahoma and the Gulf Coast.
+In the United States, the pipeline would stretch 875 miles through Montana, South Dakota and Nebraska, with the rest continuing into Canada.

-It met sustained opposition from environmental advocacy groups, as well as from Obama, who worried about the contribution it would make toward climate change.
+The Obama administration approved the southern leg of the pipeline that began operations in January 2014, easing a bottleneck between Cushing, Oklahoma, and refineries on Texas’ Gulf Coast.

-As The Post’s Steven Mufson reported, activists say the pipeline would be especially damaging to the climate because it would mean extracting thick, low-quality oil from Canada’s oil sands, with lots of tree-cutting and energy consumption in the process which would increase greenhouse gas-emissions.
-Native American groups in Montana and elsewhere fought the Keystone project as well, saying its route failed to adhere to historical treaty boundaries and would impinge on their water systems and sacred lands.
+The project has met sustained opposition from environmental advocacy groups, who argue the pipeline would be especially damaging to the climate because it would mean extracting thick, low-quality oil from Canada’s oil sands, with tree-cutting and energy consumption in the process.

-In 2015, on the eve of the international climate talks in Paris, the Obama administration appeared to bring an end to the seven-year-long saga when it announced it was halting construction of the pipeline, arguing that approval would compromise the country’s effort to reduce its greenhouse gas emissions.
-The U.S. Obama said, was now a “global leader when it comes to taking serious action to fight climate change.”

-“And frankly, approving this project would have undercut that global leadership,” he said, adding that the “biggest risk” the U.S. faced was “not acting.”
+In 2015, on the eve of the international climate talks in Paris, the Obama administration announced it was halting construction on the remainder of the pipeline, arguing that approval would compromise America’s effort to reduce its greenhouse gas emissions.
+The United States, Obama said, was now a “global leader” in pressing for climate action.
+“And frankly, approving this project would have undercut that global leadership,” he said.

 The decision to deny the pipeline permit came after the completion of a long-awaited final environmental impact statement – 11 volumes of analysis released in 2014.

-It was this 2014 assessment that the State Department, under the direction of Trump’s January 2017 presidential memorandum, used to make their decision to approve the pipeline, The Post reported.
+It was this 2014 assessment that the State Department, under the direction of Trump’s presidential memorandum in January 2017, largely relied upon to make its decision to approve the pipeline.
 According to the department, “there are no substantial changes or significant new information which would affect the continued reliability” of the report.

-Morris said, however, that there have indeed been changes since the 2014 assessment and that the Trump administration failed to consider them.
-He included pipeline leaks, the expansion of another pipeline called the Alberta Clipper and shifts in oil markets.
-Those could alter the overall impact of Keystone XL and should have been considered by the government.
+In his ruling this week, Morris said the Trump administration had disregarded facts established by experts during the Obama era about potential climate-related impacts from Keystone XL.
+The Trump administration claimed, with no supporting information, that those impacts “would prove inconsequential,” Morris wrote.

+It also used “outdated information” about the impact of potential oil spills on endangered species, he said, rather than the best available scientific and commercial data.

 Jackie Prange, senior attorney with the Natural Resources Defense Council, called the ruling a “huge win” not just for the environmental activists and tribal groups who have been fighting the pipeline, but for “anyone who cares about the rule of law and holding this administration to the facts.”

-“It’s emblematic of what we’re seeing with the Trump administration, which is a very fast and sloppy reversal of prior decisions … in a way that doesn’t adhere to the rule of law,” Prange told The Post.
+“It’s emblematic of what we’re seeing with the Trump administration, which is a very fast and sloppy reversal of prior decisions . . . in a way that doesn’t adhere to the rule of law,” Prange said.
 “That’s why we keep winning in the court.”

+With the Keystone XL once again on hold and a judge ordering the Trump administration to redo the reasoning behind its approval, the pipeline’s future remains as uncertain as ever.

+“Approval of this project was always about a race against time,” said Keith Benes, a former senior State Department lawyer who oversaw the project’s environmental review under the last administration.
+“Oil companies wanted to get it built before lack of pipeline capacity was restricting production.
+Opponents wanted to delay it until it was no longer needed as climate policies took hold.
+The only question is, how much longer is it until it is no longer needed?”